Get Into IT Without a Degree: It’s a Lot Easier Than You Might Think

 Job Stats for IT Professionals Without Degrees

-- According to the U.S. Bureau of Labor Statistics, about one-quarter (26 percent) of IT workers in the United States do not hold a bachelor’s degree or higher.
+- According to the U.S. Bureau of Labor Statistics, about one-quarter (25%) of IT workers in the United States do not hold a bachelor’s degree or higher.

 IT jobs aren’t reserved for math geniuses who prefer to work alone in dark rooms.
 The stereotype you might have in your head about who’s well-suited for a technology job couldn’t be farther from the truth in most cases.
 The skills you already have could help you get into IT.